sgclasher/agentic-ai-flow/README.md

 - **File Upload**: Upload ServiceNow agentic AI data files to visualize
 - **Detailed Information**: View detailed node information by clicking on nodes
 - **Expand/Collapse All**: Options to expand or collapse all nodes at once
+- **Customizable Layouts**: Arrange nodes automatically based on hierarchy
+- **Sequence Numbering**: Displays use cases in operational order

+## Architecture Overview

+The application is built using Next.js with React Flow for the visualization.
+It follows a modular component structure with:

+- **Component-based UI**: Each node type has its own React component
+- **Data Transformation Layer**: Utilities to convert ServiceNow data to React Flow format
+- **Automatic Layout Engine**: Uses Dagre for intelligent node positioning
+- **State Management**: Uses Zustand for application state

 ## File Structure